grrowl/react-keyed-flatten-children/README.md

 [![Build Status](https://travis-ci.org/grrowl/react-keyed-flatten-children.svg?branch=master)](https://travis-ci.org/grrowl/react-keyed-flatten-children)

 Similar to [React's built-in `Children.toArray` method](https://reactjs.org/docs/react-api.html#reactchildrentoarray), this utility takes children and returns them as an array for introspection or filtering.
-Different from `toArray`, it will ensure element keys are unique, preserved, and stable between renders, and traverses into fragments and maintains their keys, too.
+Different from `Children.toArray`, it will flatten arrays and `React.Fragment`s into a regular, one-dimensional array while ensuring element and fragment keys are preserved, unique, and stable between renders.

 ## getting started